Reinforcement Learning (RL)

 Definition

-Reinforcement Learning (RL) is a machine learning paradigm where an agent learns to make optimal decisions by interacting with an environment.
+Reinforcement Learning (RL) is a fundamental machine learning paradigm where an agent learns to make optimal decisions by interacting with an environment.
 The agent receives rewards or penalties for its actions and learns to maximize cumulative rewards over time through trial and error.
+This approach enables autonomous systems to learn complex behaviors without explicit programming.
+The field has been shaped by foundational work such as "Playing Atari with Deep Reinforcement Learning" which demonstrated the power of deep RL.

 How It Works